riseupalex/CitComAI-Hub.github.io/docs/getting_started/interoperability.md

-# Interoperability & MIMs
+# Interoperability
+Interoperability is a key aspect of CitCom.ai’s approach to ensuring that data can be securely and effectively shared across different systems and organizations.

+## IDSA Documentation

+- **Key Layers:**
+  The IDS documentation emphasizes four primary layers—**technical**, **semantic**, **organizational**, and **legal**—that collectively underpin effective interoperability.

+- **Intra Data Space Interoperability:**
+  Within a single Data Space, a unified governance framework ensures that all participants adhere to the same protocols and models.

+- **Cross-Data Space Interoperability:**
+  When operating across multiple Data Spaces, additional coordination is required to bridge varying protocols and legal frameworks.

+For a comprehensive explanation and additional context, please refer to the original [IDS documentation on Interoperability in Data Spaces](https://docs.internationaldataspaces.org/ids-knowledgebase/idsa-rulebook/idsa-rulebook/3_interoperability).

+## MIMs
 [MIMs](https://mims.oascities.org/) stands for "Minimal Interoperability Mechanisms".
 These guidelines and standards were developed by the [Open & Agile Smart Cities (OASC)](https://oascities.org/) initiative to promote **interoperability** among different city systems and technologies, such as traffic management systems, waste management systems, and energy distribution systems.
-The idea is to ensure that data, systems, and services can be shared and used across various platforms without vendor lock-in, enabling a more cohesive and collaborative global marketplace for smart city solutions.
-MIMs address scenarios like integrating these different technologies, accessing data from various sources, and building interoperable solutions​.

 CitCom.ai project **embraces minimal interoperability mechanisms (MIMs)** as part of its approach.
-MIMs are crucial for ensuring interoperability and standardization within smart city solutions, a vital focus of the [Open & Agile Smart Cities (OASC)](https://oascities.org/) initiative.
-The CitCom.AI **project is aligned with these principles**, as it aims to develop AI-driven tools that are interoperable, transparent, and secure across different urban contexts.

-In particular, MIMs help create a common framework for AI applications, data management, and public administration tools, ensuring that these systems can work together seamlessly across different cities and regions.
-This alignment with MIMs ensures that the AI tools developed under the CitCom.AI project are not only practical but also scalable and adaptable to various local needs​.

 !!!
 Tip "Learn more about this"

-    Check [MIMs Toolkit](./../toolbox/mims_toolkit.md) section or [OASC MIMs 2024](https://mims.oascities.org/) for more details.
+    Check [Interoperability in Data Spaces](https://docs.internationaldataspaces.org/ids-knowledgebase/idsa-rulebook/idsa-rulebook/3_interoperability) section from IDSA.
+Also check [MIMs Toolkit](./../toolbox/mims_toolkit.md) section or [OASC MIMs 2024](https://mims.oascities.org/) for more details.